prisma/specs/prisma-schema-language/Readme.md

 }
 ```

 In this case `env` represents the outside environment.
 The `provider` must be static and cannot be an environment variable.
+Our general philosophy is that you
+want to generate environment variables **as late as possible**.
+The sections below describe this behavior.

 ### Introspect Behavior